cassiofreitas/academia_capgemini/README.md

 I would like to thank you for this opportunity.
 I really enjoyed to develop again.
 It will be great to become a better developer.

-Unfortunately, right now, I have to use PHP.
-The last time I develop some code, using Java, was in 2005. 🙂
+Unfortunately, right now, I had to use PHP.
+The last time I develop some code, using Java, was in 2005.
+But, I will refresh my Java programming skills. 🙂

 You can get more information about me, about my career, about my experience in my Linkedin.